Prathamesh47/ZYMR/README.md

 mvn spring-boot:run
 ```

-Or run the `MovieMgmtApplication` class from your IDE.
+Or run the `MovieManagementApplication` class from your IDE.

 ---